Operator Guide

 jackin config env set ANTHROPIC_API_KEY "op://Personal/Anthropic/key"

-Each jackin load that references op://... values shells out to op read <ref> per key. op failures (missing item, expired session, binary not on PATH) are reported in a single message that names every failing key.
-Each op invocation has a 30-second timeout.
+Each jackin load that references op://... values shells out to op read <ref> per key.
+1Password values are resolved concurrently, and op failures (missing item, expired session, binary not on PATH) are reported in a single message that names every failing key.
+Each launch-time op invocation has a 120-second timeout so cold 1Password app and daemon wakeups can finish without turning into false credential failures.

 [jackin] operator env: 3 resolved (2 op://, 1 host ref, 0 literal)